RULES AND Guidelines

 Dance Out Competition will award an undetermined number of Special Awards at the Director and/or Judges discretion.

-Top 5 Line/ Productions all levels and divisions combined from the National Championship Finals will advance to the Final Showdown
+Top 5 Line/ Productions in the Intro level will be combined from will advance to the Final Showdown

-**In the event there is only 1 group in an age division/level they will advance to the Final Showdown to compete for the Knock Out Award.
+**In the event there is only 1 group in an age division/level they will advance to the Final Showdown for their placement and to compete for the Knockout Award.

-Our panel of Judges will score ALL routines in the Final Showdown.
+Our panel of National Championship judges along with 1-2 new judges will score ALL routines in the Final Showdown.

 FINAL SHOWDOWN AWARDS